featurist/hyperdom-zeroclipboard/readme.md

 var vdom = zeroClipboard([options], data, buttonVdom);
 ```

-* `options.oncopy` - function that is called after the copy has finished
+* `options.oncopy` - function that is called after the copy has finished.
+* `options.onerror` - function that is called when an error occurs, usually if flash isn't available.
+See the [error event](https://github.com/zeroclipboard/zeroclipboard/blob/master/docs/api/ZeroClipboard.md#error) in ZeroClipboard documentation.
 * `data` - either a string, a function that returns a string, or an object containing a string or function for each mime-type, e.g.:

     ```js